agl-alexglopez/heap-allocator-workshop/docs/rbtree_analysis.md

 - The topdown approach must fix the tree while it goes down to remove a node, thus costing time due to extra work.
 - The `rbtree_unified` implementation only differs from the `rbtree_clrs` implementation in that unifies the left and right cases of a Red Black tree using an array in one of the node fields.
 Yet, it is faster in this application.

-These results make the most wasteful implementation in terms of space, `rbtree_linked`, earn some credit it terms of its raw speed.
-In these artificial tests, we can claim that it is the fastest implementation in terms of inserting, deleting, and coalescing.
-The only problem is that it requires four fields in any node to be implemented.
+These results make the most wasteful implementation in terms of space, `rbtree_linked`, more of a proof of concept.
+If the same results can be acheived with more space efficiency, the implementation loses value.

 I also have lingering questions about why the `rbtree_unified` implementation is slower than the traditional `rbtree_clrs` implementation in insertions and deltions, but faster here.
 However, an undeniable conclusion from both sets of tests so far is that it is worth managing duplicate nodes in a linked list.
 The fact that we are required to do so when we abandon the parent field is a blessing in disguise in terms of speed.
 To get an idea of just how many duplicates the allocators may encounter in these artificial workloads, here is a picture of the tree configuration for 50,000 insert delete requests at the peak of the tree size.